safdar-azeem/prisma-sharding/README.md

 history consistency, checksums) — if any target is unreachable or inconsistent, nothing is recorded anywhere — then the history rows are written.
 Rerunning after a partial failure is
 safe: already-recorded migrations are skipped.
-Empty databases are skipped entirely (`db:update` builds them from the full history), and an uncreated primary `DATABASE_URL` is treated as a CLI datasource placeholder, not a failure.
+Empty databases are skipped entirely (`db:update` builds them from the full history), and an uncreated or empty primary `DATABASE_URL` is treated as a CLI datasource placeholder when shards are configured, not a failure.

 Migrations after `--until` stay pending so the next `yarn db:update` runs their SQL, including backfills.
 Use `--only shard_1,shard_2` to restrict targets.